robchendev/FRET/README.md

     <#channel> <message>

 Only works in the channel whose ID is written in `impersonateChannel` in the `config.JSON` file.
-Impersonates yourself as F.R.E.T. and remotely sends a message as F.R.E.T. into another channel it has access to.
-F.R.E.T. also checks to make sure it has permissions to view and send messages in the channel and will log an error in the `impersonateChannel`.
+Impersonates yourself as FRET and remotely sends a message as FRET into another channel it has access to.
+FRET also checks to make sure it has permissions to view and send messages in the channel and will log an error in the `impersonateChannel`.

 ### Moderator Commands